SAC Flow: Sample-Efficient Reinforcement Learning of Flow-Based Policies via Velocity-Reparameterized Sequential Modeling: Training Flow-based Policy via SAC

 This approach begins with flow-matching pretraining on expert data via Equ. (\ref{flow_matching}), then transitions to online learning while maintaining proximity to the replay buffer.
 The complete procedures are summarized in Algos.~\ref{alg:flow_sac_fs} and~\ref{alg:flow_sac_o2o}.

-For clarity, we refer to our methods as SAC Flow-G and SAC Flow-T, corresponding to training with Flow-G and Flow-T via SAC, respectively.
-Both terms apply to both from-scratch and offline-to-online training variants.
+For clarity, we refer to our methods as SAC Flow-G and SAC Flow-T, corresponding to training our Flow-G and Flow-T architectures with SAC.
+These terms apply to both our from-scratch and offline-to-online training procedures.
+Additionally, we extend our framework to fine-tuning, where Flow-G and Flow-T are reformulated as lightweight adapters to stabilize the online fine-tuning of an arbitrary pre-trained flow-based policy.
+This adapter-based fine-tuning algorithm is detailed in Appendix \ref{fine-tuning}.